derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

 ## Chapter 2 - How the backpropagation algorithm works

-- *backpropagation* - a fast algorithm for computing the gradient of the cost function
+- *backpropagation* - a fast algorithm composed of four equations used to compute the gradient of the cost function
 - *weighted input* - `zˡⱼ` is just the weighted input to the activation function for neuron `j` in layer `l`